AntixK/blog/_posts/2018-12-05-implicit-differentiation-reparam.md

+---
+layout: post
-# A Cleverer Trick on top of the Reparametrization Trick
+title: "A Cleverer Trick on top of the Reparametrization Trick"
+tags: []
+comments: true
+mathjax: true
+---

 *TL;DR -* Implicit differentiation can lead to an efficient computation of the gradient of reparametrized samples.